Dmrgn/Exam-Buster/README.md

 # Exam Buster

 A web app to help students prepare for an exam.
-Just uploading past assignments from the semester and get tailored feedback along with a study plan and sample problems to solve.
+Just upload past assignments from the semester and get tailored feedback along with a study plan and sample problems to solve.
 Supercharged with Cerebras inference.

 Made for [Cerebras.ai](https://www.cerebras.ai/) + OpenRouter hackathon.